Develop affordable rental housing

 Yes, provided the date when your council signed off the satisfactory completion of the works (occupancy certificate or other documentation) is not more than three years before the date you submit your application for the grant.

 Can I apply for a fire safety grant for work that has not yet begun or is underway?

 Yes.
 Attach copies of the fire order and detailed quotes for the work involved.

-If your application is assessed as eligible and the quotes are assessed as being reasonable for the works specified, Housing NSW will notify you in writing of its ‘in principle’ approval of your application.
+If your application is assessed as eligible and the quotes are assessed as being reasonable for the works specified, DCJ Housing will notify you in writing of its ‘in principle’ approval of your application.
 Note that grants are paid on actual funds expended for fire safety upgrading, not on quoted amounts.

 To apply for safety upgrade grants